oznogon/gattaibushido-public/rules/05_coach.md

 To provide suitable challenge for one-shot Robo Rumbles, add the BGM's Threat rating to Coach's Hand Limit and Draw on each round.

+### Triggering the First Event

+You can trigger the first item on the Crisis Path at any time outside of an active card conflict, without requiring the use of an Omen.
+You are encouraged to do this early on in the first play session or a new scenario, in order to set its story in motion.

+Additionally, since the +Tarry event is based on the current Crisis level, you will want to get it raised to level 1 before the Pilots start using any Location benefits.
+However, if they are starting off at low resources or otherwise in dire straits, you may instead wish to let them have a few freebies and relax a bit while they set their own stories in motion.

 ### Moving Along the Path

 As the cards move during play, jokers that reach the top of your Deck become Omens under your control, face-up in front of you waiting to be used.
 At any point outside of an active conflict, you can "spend" an Omen by flipping it to its face-down state.
-Doing so triggers the next event on the Escalation Path.
+Doing so triggers the next event on the Crisis Path.

 This build a rough structure for pacing right into the game, while also giving you a bit of leeway as Coach on how to time these events for maximum impact.
 While it is technically possible to sit on the unspent Omens for as long as you want, we highly recommend spending them whenever you can, so as to get more tension and action into the game, and better move the story along!

 Once you've reached the end of the path, that *usually* means the Big Monaster finally attacks, but that doesn't mean that the Omens stop!
 Keep them flowing through the Deck as normal.
 Whenever you spend Omens from then on, they alternate between Waves (even) and Storms (odd).

-### Escalation and the Big Giant Monster
+### Crisis and the Big Giant Monster

-The current Escalation has a direct impact on the power of the Big Giant Monster, whenever it is eventually encountered, because the BGM's Hand is directly increased in size by the escalation level.
+The current Crisis has a direct impact on the power of the Big Giant Monster, whenever it is eventually encountered, because the BGM's Hand is directly increased in size by the Crisis level.

-Additionally, "by the book" the BGM can't attack (as in initiating a Rumble) until that level of the escalation has been reached.
+Additionally, "by the book" the BGM can't attack (as in initiating a Rumble) until that level of the Crisis has been reached.
 You can always push it lower on the path if you like, but that remains to be tested in play.

 ## Step 5: Develop a Downtime Draw-Table